-Only a fraction of the park’s 5 million annual visitors come during the winter months.
-At over 277-miles long and up to a mile deep, this natural wonder was created over millions of years as the Colorado River wound its way through the canyon.
-While temperatures can hover in the 30 and 40 along the rim, milder temps can be found along the river at the bottom of the canyon.
-The South Rim is open year-round and winter is an ideal time to enjoy the park’s trails and avoid he crowds that dominate the park during the rest of the year.
+Only a fraction of Grand Canyon National Park’s five million annual visitors come during the winter months.
+At over 277 miles long and up to a mile deep, this natural wonder was created over millions of years as the Colorado River wound its way through the canyon.
+While temperatures can hover between 30 and 40 degrees Fahrenheit along the rim, milder temps can be found along the river at the bottom of the canyon.
+The South Rim is open year-round and winter is an ideal time to enjoy the park’s trails and avoid the crowds that dominate the park during the rest of the year.

 As winter settles in, it’s no wonder that so many seek to escape the drudgery with a visit to the Sunshine State.
-This lesser-known national park is located south of Miami, Florida.
+Biscayne National Park is a lesser-known national park located south of Miami, Florida.
 It’s unique in the U.S. National Park system as only 5% of the entire park is on land.
-The park encompasses the world’s third largest coral reef, which is home to more than 500 species of fish and is an underwater paradise for diving and snorkeling.
+The park encompasses the world’s third-largest coral reef, which is home to more than 500 species of fish and is an underwater paradise for diving and snorkeling.

-With temperatures soaring well over 120 degrees during the warmer months, visiting the “hottest place on earth” during the winter is the best time to visit this below-sea-level basin.
-Encompassing over 3 million acres, this land of extremes offers up everything from salt flats and sand dunes to high mountain peaks.
-Due to the scorching temperatures during the height of summer, winter and spring are the busiest seasons.
+With daytime temperatures soaring well over 120 degrees during the warmer months, visiting the “hottest place on earth” during winter allows you to explore Death Valley National Park‘s below-sea-level basin in comparitive comfort.
+Encompassing over three million acres, this land of extremes offers up everything from salt flats and sand dunes to desert valleys and high mountain peaks.
+Due to scorching temperatures during the height of summer, winter and spring are the busiest seasons.
 For some, they may be the only viable times of year to visit.
 Just come prepared because a desert breakdown out here is no joke.

-Winter is the perfect season to visit this subtropical wetland as the temperatures are mild, the humidity is tolerable, and the mosquitos are slightly more placid, or perhaps just fewer in numbers.
+Winter is the perfect season to visit Everglades National Park‘s subtropical wetland as the temperatures are mild, the humidity is — almost — tolerable, and the mosquitos are slightly more placid, or perhaps just fewer in numbers.
 This is also the dry season, and as the water levels within the park become lower, the wildlife congregates at various waterholes throughout.
 Visitors can spot the park’s iconic alligators and if you’re extremely lucky, one of the rare and elusive Florida panthers.

 Montana and Wyoming

 Winter turns the nation’s first national park into a land of “fire and ice.”
-Daytime temperatures may struggle to reach the double digits on many days.
+Daytime temperatures at Yellowstone may struggle to reach the double digits on many days.
 However, for those seeking a unique experience in an otherworldly landscape, there is no other place like it on Earth.
 The geothermal activity stands in dramatic contrast to the snow that blankets the park each season.
 Embrace the cold and savor the solitude as the park offers cross-country skiing, snowshoe tours, and guided snowmobile tours.
 Check off this list of Yellowstone essential packing list before you make the trip.